rish987/trackswitch-manuform/README.md

 to provide a "probe tail" to which we can attach a probe from the MCU for reading the matrix.

-Strip away about half of the extra length from the end of the line and use wire cutters to make a cut into the insulation at the place you marked with the Sharpie.
+Strip away about half of the extra length from the end of the line and use wire strippers to make a cut into the insulation at the place you marked with the Sharpie.
-Use your pliers to make a small hook at the end of the wire (which is where you will solder a probe from the MCU), and use a pair of pliers to pull the insulation to the end.
+Use your pliers to make a small hook at the end of the wire (which is where you will solder a probe from the MCU), and use the wire strippers to pull the insulation to the end.
 You should end up with this:
 <!--
 ![Probe Tails](images/probe-tails.png)